 Clay litter is the traditional litter and has been around for ages.
 It's what people usually buy when they first get a new cat because it's the one that has been advertised the most.
 Some popular clay cat litter brands include Dr. Elsey's, Scoop Away, Fresh Step, and Tidy Cats.

 Because clay cat litter has been around for so long, there are so many varieties of this classic.
 You can get both clumping and non-clumping clay litter, as well as different scents.
-There are litters formulated for multiple-cat households and different options in scents, granule size, weight, and cost.
+There are litters formulated for multiple cats and different options in scents, granule size, weight, and cost.

 - Lots of Options